francesNLP/frances/README.md

 We have created a [new defoe query for extracting automatically articles](https://github.com/francesNLP/defoe/blob/master/defoe/nlsArticles/queries/write_articles_pages_df_yaml.py) from the EB.
 The articles are stored per edition in YAML files.

-Here we have the command for running this query for extracting the articles of the first, assuming that we are located in the [defoe](https://github.com/francesNLP/defoe) directory.
+Here we have the command for running this query for extracting the articles of the first edition, assuming that we are located in the [defoe](https://github.com/francesNLP/defoe) directory.

 ```
-spark-submit --py-files defoe.zip defoe/run_query.py nls_first_edition.txt nlsArticles defoe.nlsArticles.queries.write_articles_pages_df_yaml queries/writehdfs.yml -r frances/ results_NLS/results_eb_1_edition] -n 34
+spark-submit --py-files defoe.zip defoe/run_query.py nls_first_edition.txt nlsArticles defoe.nlsArticles.queries.write_articles_pages_df_yaml queries/write_to_yml.yml -r frances/ results_NLS/results_eb_1_edition] -n 34
 ```

-**Important**: For doing this work, instead of adding this query under the defoe NLS model, we have created a new one, called **nlsArticles** [model]((https://github.com/francesNLP/defoe/blob/master/defoe/nlsArticles).
-This is because, for extracting automatically the articles from the pages, it required to introduce specific modifications at the page and archive level - for capturing headers and text columns.
-Therefore, this query under **nlsArticles and not under nls**.

 Note that for running this query you need configuration file for specifying the operating system and the defoe path for the *long_s fix*:
 - [configuration_file](https://github.com/francesNLP/defoe/blob/master/queries/write_to_yml.yml)

 We have stored these data stored in [NLS_EB/results_NLS](https://github.com/francesNLP/frances/tree/main/NLS_EB/results_NLS)/results_eb_<1|2|3|4>_edition.

-And We have **8 editions**.
-So, we have 8 extracted EB_Articles YAML files in total!!
+We have **8 EB editions**, meaning that we have 8 extracted YAML files in total!!

 ## 2. EB_Articles metadata